5G-MAG/Tech/pages/NTN/MBS_delivery_mode_1_over_NTN.md

 *	For critical applications, lossless mobility without interruption should be guaranteed when UEs transit across different satellite coverage areas, even when those different coverage areas are served by different NTNs operated by the same NTN operator (e.g. from LEO to GEO with a common 5G Core).
 Interruption-free multicast user service should be guaranteed when a UE is served from a gNodeB which switches multicast packet delivery from point-to-multipoint to point-to-point communication and vice versa.
 *	For services with less stringent requirements, some level of multicast user service interruption may be tolerable when a UE transits across different coverage areas, including when those different coverage areas are served by different NTNs.
 Some level of interruption may be tolerable when a UE is served from a gNodeB which switches multicast packet delivery from point-to-multipoint to point-to-point communication and vice versa.

-## Deployment architecture with MBS User Services
+## Deployment architecture with MBS User Services to regular 3GPP UEs

 Proposal of baseline architecture